johnpuddephatt/stgeorges/_learning/cscs-card.md

 date: 2019-02-04T16:17:12.000+00:00
 title: CSCS Card
 qualification: FREE CSCS Card on completion of the course.
-subject_area: ''
+subject_area: About Health and Safety in the work place.
-description: You will learn about Health and Safety in the work place.
+description: ''
 outcomes: []
 requirements: []
 time_and_location: